isadhwani/Banking-Application/README.md

 Fourth, the API spec does not specify how to handle a user trying to credit or debit a negative amount.
 I have chosen to create a custom error handling service that gives a 400 error code.

 ## Assumptions
-I have assumed the program will be ran and tested locally.
+I assume the program will be ran and tested locally.
 I have not implemented any CORs logic and expect requests to come from the same origin.
 There is also no security implemented in this service.
+The size of the database will be limited and would need to be depoloyed seperatley to be brought up to scale.

+I assume there are no  endpoints for this application other than the three specified in the spec
 ## Bonus: Deployment considerations
 To quickly make my API available to authorized users, I would host it on AWS.
 I would also use an AWS hosted PostGreSQL database rather than an in memory database.